TestingConferences/testingconferences.github.io/about.md

 permalink: /about/
 ---

-TestingConferences.org is a simple list of conferences and workshops in (software) published collaboratively with the testing community.
+TestingConferences.org is a simple list of conferences and workshops in (software) testing published collaboratively with the testing community.

 _Eligible Conferences_